lmillard79/URBS_BRCFScontroller/data/quickstart.md

 ## 🎯 Expected Results

-After implementing these optimizations, you should see:
 - **50-70% reduction** in memory usage
 - **40-60% faster** data loading
 - **Improved responsiveness** on Community Cloud
 - **Better user experience** with progress indicators
 - **Robust error handling** for edge cases

-The optimized version maintains all your original functionality while being much more efficient for cloud deployment.